danielkuhlen/academicwriting/README.md

 # Academic Writing with Quarto :page_with_curl:

-This template aims to provide researchers with a project structure that allows for an integrated, reproducible, and transparent writing process.
-It provides Quarto templates for academic articles, abstracts, pre-analysis plans, conference presentations, and R&R memos.
-It helps by keeping all files in a clean, organized file structure.
-If you have ever struggled with streamlining your projects, this might help you as well!
+This template provides researchers with a project structure that supports an integrated, reproducible, and transparent writing process. `academicwriting` consolidates Quarto templates for academic articles, abstracts, pre-analysis plans, conference presentations, and R&R memos, keeping all files in a clean, organized structure.
+If you’ve ever struggled to streamline your projects, this may help.

-The goal is to provide a comprehensive framework for writing a quantitative article, consolidating all necessary components into a single project.
-By organizing all writing and analysis in one place, this framework ensures that every part of the project references the same data, allowing for streamlined analysis and a more efficient writing process.
-In practical terms, this means that all work within a project—such as the paper manuscript, conference presentations, R&R memos, and pre-registrations—relies on the same data and bibliography files.
-This allows you to easily adapt your work across all outputs, resulting in an integrated, transparent research process.
+The basic idea of `academicwriting` is to provide a comprehensive framework for writing research article, consolidating all necessary components into a single project.
+By organizing all data wrangling, analysis, and writing in one place, this framework ensures that (1) every part of the research project references the same data—allowing for streamlined analysis and a more efficient writing process—and (2) co-authors and readers can clearly understand the processes behind the project.

-Aside from the technical framework, the templates also include guides on writing and best-practice examples for the specific output products.
-This should help you with both the technical and substantive parts of writing! :dizzy:
+In practice, all project outputs—such as the paper manuscripts, conference presentations, R&R memos—rely on the same data and bibliography files.
+The templates also include writing guides and best-practice examples to support both the technical and substantive aspects of writing. :dizzy:

-The template synthesizes work and templates from other researchers.
-Credit for this goes to these authors, cited in the respective files.
+The template builds on work from other researchers.
+The paper and abstract templates are adapted from [Christopher Kenny’s](https://christophertkenny.com) template, available [here](https://github.com/christopherkenny/nature).

 ## What You Need to Use This